 Make sure you know what you’re getting before it’s too late!
-If you find out about one late in the game, consider exercising your right of rescission.
+If you find out about an unwanted prepayment penalty late in the game, consider exercising your right of rescission.

-Tip: There are no prepayment penalties on FHA loans, which is one of their many advantages.
+Tip: There are no prepayment penalties on FHA loans, which is one of their many advantages relative to conventional loans.

 These are banned now, at least on Qualified Mortgages, which will be pretty much every mortgage going forward.
 And I don’t think any other lenders tack ’em on anymore unless they’re super subprime.